 The "wave-guide" is more properly called "WG Straight section".
 It is used as a transmission line and there are rigid or flexible versions of different kind, that enable the transferring of the electromagnetic field inside it.
 Important characteristics are low loss and VSWR.
+Our system uses three rigid and straight ones with the following characteristics, Figure 3.

-Slotted Line (mod.MW-5) :
+Slotted Line (mod.MW-5):

-It is a device used to detect the standing wave inside the guide.
+It is a device used to detect the standing wave inside the guide (Figure 4).
 The Detector (mod.MW-4) must be used and is screwed on the upper part of the trailer that slides along the slot of the wave-guide.
-The voltage provided by the detector is proportional to the amplitude of the standing wave in the different positions along the line.
+The voltage provided by the detector is proportional to the amplitude of the standing wave in the different positions along the line